 The Center for Multicultural Affairs is pleased to introduce

-the SUNY Fredonia Keeper of the Dream Scholars.
-Each
+the State University of New York at Fredonia Keeper of the Dream Scholars.
+Each year,

 Keeper of the Dream scholarships are awarded